Arkady Babchenko: Kremlin critic and ex-soldier who hated war - Journal du Cameroun

 Babchenko was 19 when he was sent to fight in Russia’s first Chechen campaign in the 1990s as a conscript.
 He fought in the second Chechen campaign in the 2000s as a contract soldier.

-After serving in the amy he went on to become a war correspondent and author.
+After serving in the army he went on to become a war correspondent and author.

 He described his experience in the Chechen conflicts — which saw Moscow suppress a separatist insurgency in the North Caucasus — in a book published in English under the title “One Soldier’s War”.